 🚩 Low-doc or no-doc applications

-All lenders in Australia are required to have an Australian Credit Licence and for those lending to consumers, need to comply with ‘Responsible Lending’ in accordance with the National Consumer Credit Protection Act 2009 as well as ASIC’s Regulatory Guide 209.
+All lenders in Australia are required to have an Australian Credit Licence and those lending to consumers, need to comply with ‘Responsible Lending’ in accordance with the National Consumer Credit Protection Act 2009 as well as ASIC’s Regulatory Guide 209.
 This means lenders are legally required to conduct a certain level of diligence about consumers applying for credit.
 At Wisr, responsible lending is extremely important to us.

 At a high level, responsible lending obligations requires lenders to: